 \subsection{Magnet and transport solenoid}

-As shown in \cref{fig:PTS_solenoid}, the solenoid system in the PTS has three components: the MMS solenoid, the TS solenoid, and the ECAL solenoid.
+As shown in \cref{fig:PTS_solenoid}, the solenoid system in the PTS has three components: the Michel electron magnetic spectrometer (MMS) solenoid, the transport solenoid, and the electromagnetic calorimeter (ECAL) solenoid.
 The MMS solenoid is a cylindrical shape, 2400~mm long, and 700~mm in radius, designed to bend charged tracks and confine low-energy positrons, surrounded by a 50~mm thick iron yoke.
-The S-shaped TS solenoid transports slow positrons to the MCP in the middle of the ECAL.
-The TS solenoid consists of five sections: T1, B1, T2, B2, and T3.
-Three straight solenoids and two toroid solenoids make up the TS solenoid system.
+The S-shaped transport solenoid transports slow positrons to the MCP in the middle of the ECAL.
+The transport solenoid comprises five sections: three straight solenoids, T1, T2, and T3, and two toroid solenoids, B1 and B2, make up the system.
 Each solenoid has identical coils with a length of 30~mm, an inner diameter of 120~mm, and an outer diameter of 180~mm.
 T1 and T3 are 150~mm long, and T2 is 1314.5~mm long.
 The arcs of B1 and B2 are each 90 degrees, with a radius of 250~mm and opposite rotation directions, forming an S-shape.
-The TS solenoid is covered by a 30~mm thick iron yoke and connects the centers of the MMS solenoid and the ECAL solenoid.
+The transport solenoid is covered by a 30~mm thick iron yoke and connects the centers of the MMS solenoid and the ECAL solenoid.
 The cylindrical ECAL solenoid is 1200~mm in length and 650~mm in radius, surrounded by a 50~mm thick iron yoke, which can constrain the positrons after transportation.

-The S-shape of the TS solenoid helps reduce background noise.
-Low-energy positrons exhibit small magnetic stiffness and can be considered to follow the magnetic field lines during transport.
-In contrast, high-energy particles, which have greater magnetic stiffness, tend to collide with the solenoid at the S-shaped turn, effectively acting as a momentum selector.
+The S-shape of the transport solenoid is designed to reduce background signals.
+Low-energy positrons with small magnetic stiffness can be considered to follow the magnetic field lines during transport.
+In contrast, high-energy particles, which have greater magnetic stiffness, tend to collide with the solenoid at the S-shaped turns, effectively acting as a momentum selector.
 Additionally, as positrons are transported to the MCP, their transverse spatial coordinates and impact times can be measured.
 A position mapping algorithm can then be employed to reconstruct the decay position of the particles in the target region.
-This way, the PTS serves as a bridge between the spatial and temporal information of events in the PDS and that in the MMS.
-This process illustrates how the MMS, PTS, and PDS work together to coincide with antimuonium events.
+This way, the PTS acts as a link between the spatial and timing information of events in the PDS and that in the MMS, demonstrating how the MMS, PTS, and PDS collaborate to coincide with antimuonium events.